 By Frank A. DiBianca

 Frank A. DiBianca is a fiction writer and retired university professor.
 He received a Ph.D. in high-energy physics from Carnegie-Mellon University and later worked in biomedical engineering.
-Frank lives in Memphis with his author-wife, Kay, (The Watch on the Fencepost, CrossLink; Dead Man’s Watch, Wordstar).
-He is now finalizing his new suspense novel under contract with a Christian publisher.
+Frank lives in Memphis with his author-wife, Kay (The Watch on the Fencepost, CrossLink).
+He is completing his first novel, a romance.